ahmadalabassy/freecodecamp/scientific-computing-with-python/projects/04-polygon-area-calculator/README.md

 # Polygon Area Calculator

+### Project 4/5 - Requirement for FreeCodeCamp Scientific Computing with Python Certification.

 A Rectangle class and a Square class, applying object oriented programming.
 The Square class is a subclass of Rectangle and inherits methods and attributes.

 ## Rectangle class